-Omni channel customers who engage with four or more marketing channels spend 9% more than the average single channel shopper.
+Omnichannel customers who engage with four or more marketing channels spend 9pc more than the average single-channel shopper.

 Better customer segmentation and targeting

-Performing a detailed assessment of customer data enables teams to segment customers based on specific demographic factors such as age, gender, preferences, and differing user intent.
+Performing a detailed assessment of customer data enables teams to segment customers based on specific demographic factors such as age, gender, preferences, and different user intent.